kaixing20/learngit/readme.txt

-Git is a version control system.
+Git is a distributed  version control system.
 Git is free software.
-Git is distributed version control system. it is free software.
+Git is free oftware distributed version control system. it is free software.